Art Club Constitution

 Section 1: Regular Meetings

-Regular meetings are to be conducted once a month on Tuesday nights.
-Time and place will be set by the executive officers every year according to the large group's availability.
-These are meetings that have information on upcoming events, art opportunities in the community, and other art experiences.
+Regular meetings are to be conducted on a biweekly basis.
+Time and place will be set by the executive officers every meeting according to the needs of Art Club.
+These meetings have information regarding upcoming events, opportunities for involvement in the art community, and other art experiences.

 Section 2: Executive Meetings

-Executive officers of the club shall meet at least twice a week, scheduled accordingly to their schedules.
+Executive officers of the club shall meet at least twice a month on Monday nights.
 At least once every two months, the advisor will be present at the club meeting.

 Section 3: Special Meetings